Okipa/laravel-table/README.md

 <h3 id="table-rowsNumber">->rowsNumber()</h3>

 > Override the config default number of rows displayed on the table.
-> The default number of displayed rows is defined in the `config('laravel-table.value.rowsNumber')` config value.
+> The default number of displayed rows is defined in the `config('laravel-table.behavior.rows_number')` config value.
 > Set `false` to display all the models contained in database.

 **Note:**